microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ## Exercise: Compile the Visual Studio Solution

-In this exercise you'll get all the code needed for your SaaS solution and build it.
-This will ensure you have everything downloaded properly and are working in the right place.

-There are three projects in the solution.
-We will deal with them one at a time over the course of the labs.
+There are three projects in the solution you'll be working with.
+You will deal with them one at a time over the course of the labs.
 In this lab, we will start with the landing page project.

 1. Clone this repository or download a ZIP file of it's contents and UNZIP them on your machine.